List of DC Comics characters: P: Neptune Perkins

 Neptune Perkins is a superhero in the DC Universe.

 The character, created by Gardner Fox and Joe Kubert, first appeared in Flash Comics #66 (August 1945).
 That and a follow-up story in 1947 were the character's only appearances, until Roy Thomas revived him for an All-Star Squadron story in 1984 and later selected him as one of the focal characters of Young All-Stars in 1987.
 In addition, Thomas expanded the character's backstory and origin so that it incorporated large chunks of The Narrative of Arthur Gordon Pym of Nantucket by Edgar Allan Poe and Twenty Thousand Leagues Under the Seas by Jules Verne.

 Neptune Perkins is a mutant born with attributes that lend themselves to living at sea.
 During World War II, he works with the All-Star Squadron.
 After the war he weds Miya Shimada, though this relationship becomes strained in part by his being unaware that he is not the father of their daughter, Debbie.
 In later appearances, he works as a governmental contact for Aquaman and Young Justice after being elected to the United States Senate and serves as a member of Old Justice.
 He is killed by Shark and King Shark during the Infinite Crisis event.

 Perpetua

 Perpetua is a character appearing in media published by DC Comics.
 She was created by writer James Tynion IV and artist Mikel Janín, and first appeared in Justice League (vol. 4) #8 (November 2018).

 Perpetua is a sixth-dimensional being, the creator of the multiverse, and the mother of the Monitor, Anti-Monitor, and World Forger, who respectively guard the positive, anti-matter, and dark matter realms.
 After rebelling against her people, she is defeated and imprisoned in the Source Wall.
 However, Perpetua's powers enable her to influence the minds of others, causing various Crisis-level events over the years.

-During the Dark Nights: Death Metal event, Perpetua is freed after the World Forger's servant Barbatos and the Batman Who Laughs destroy the Source Wall.
+During the Dark Nights: Death Metal storyline, Perpetua is freed after the World Forger's servant Barbatos and the Batman Who Laughs destroy the Source Wall.
 However, the Batman Who Laughs betrays Perpetua and re-imprisons her.